 Parents need to know that children may be interested in learning more about the Great Depression after reading this.

+Through a gentle, engrossing historical story, Swain introduces many interesting ideas for readers to consider, like the importance of stature and what turns a person mean.
 Unlike many other novels about this period, the harshness of the Depression is kept mostly at bay.
 As seen through the eyes of a rural child, though food is tight and pennies scarce, life is still good, and the biggest problems are those that children deal with in any era.
-But in the context of a gentle, engrossing historical story, first-time novelist Gwenyth Swain introduces many interesting ideas for readers to consider, from the importance of stature to what makes a person become mean.

 Chig is a winning heroine.
 And though the good news comes a bit too thick and fast, the ending will be satisfying to young readers, as Chig becomes visible without sacrificing who she is.